MicrosoftDocs/learn/learn-pr/advocates/use-azure-maps-to-track-air-pollution/includes/7-visualize-pollution-data-on-a-map.md

         return json.dumps(load_aqi_data(bounds[0], bounds[1], bounds[2], bounds[3]))
     ```

-This code implements an API call inside the Flask app that will load the AQI data from the API for a set of coordinates passed in, convert it to a feature collection and return it as a JSON string.
-This can then be called from the web page.
+This code implements an API call inside the Flask app that will load the AQI data from the API for a set of coordinates passed in.
+The AQI data will then be converted to a feature collection and returned as a JSON string.
+This API can then be called from the web page.

 ### Show the air quality data on the map

 The feature collection created from the AQI data is ready to be shown on a map.
-Azure Maps has data sources that is uses to plot layers, and these can be created from GeoJSON feature collections.
+Azure Maps has data sources that are used to plot layers, and these data sources can be created from GeoJSON feature collections.

 1. Open the `home.html` file in the `templates` directory